-Environmental engineering is one of the highest paying outdoor jobs.
+Environmental engineers are one of the highest-paid outdoor careers.
 Here, you can give back to mother earth at the same time.

 However, to manage such serious issues, you will need proper education and a bachelor’s degree to apply for this job.
 So, if you’re a student looking to pursue a career in the outdoor industry jobs, this is the ultimate option for you.